Asimov-Chuang/DeepHalo/Unm8-2.md

 These innovations go beyond what Deep Set offers.
 While DeepSets provides permutation invariance, DeepHalo integrates domain-specific insights from discrete choice theory and the halo literature, along with architectural elements like residual connections and polynomial activations.
 This enables interpretable, high-order interaction modeling in a principled and controllable way.

-### **2&nbsp;&nbsp;Utility Decomposition and Order Growth**
+> Q: Furthermore, I’m not convinced that the proposed network architecture replicates the utility decomposition the paper aims for (line 189).
+It seems correct for pairwise interactions, but I do not see how the recursive structure proposed replicates this utility decomposition.

-Thank you for raising this point.
+A: Thank you for raising this point.
 The key intuition is that every recursion depth l in Eqs.
 (4)–(5) adds **exactly one additional order of interaction** while preserving all lower‑order terms via the residual connection.
 The process is the same as Appendix A 2.2 and A 2.3.
 To better facilitate the understanding, we provide a simple example below.

 Consider an offer set ${j, k, l}$ and let $\phi$ be an identity mapping.
 We focus on the change of $z_{j}$ in DeepHalo.
 1. **Pairwise (1‑st order) layer.**